aya49/202105_sfu_cmpt_127/labs/02/README.md

 ## Guide

 **Functions** (not to be confused with functions in mathematics): C is a [structured, procedural programming language](http://en.wikipedia.org/wiki/Procedural_programming_language).
 This means that C supports functions: isolated, self-contained blocks of code that can be re-used as components of larger programs.
-Other languages may call functions **procedures, subroutines**, or **methods**.
+Other languages may call functions **procedures**, **subroutines**, or **methods**.

-**Encapsulation** is a trait of well-designed functions where you can often use it for what it does, and ignore the internal details of how it works.
+**Encapsulation** is a trait of well-designed functions where you can often use it and ignore the internal details of how it works.
 This makes it feasible for humans to write complex programs by breaking them down into small, more manageable pieces.

 **Functions in a nutshell**:
 - You **pass** 0+ arguments into a function,
 - the function creates a **copy** of your arguments (this is IMPORTANT!
 IT'S NOT USING THE ORIGINAL COPY!),
-- does something with the copy of your arguments (encapsulation),
+- does something with the copy of your arguments
 - then the function returns 0 (`void`) or 1 thing to you.

 You have already used several functions provided by the standard library, such as `printf`, without seeing how they were implemented.